Holiday Recycling Tips

 - Turn holiday lights off when you’re not home.

-- Turn your thermostat down, or consider using a programmable thermostat.
+- Turn your thermostat down and consider using a programmable thermostat.

-- Unplug appliances and gadgets you don’t use regularly.
+- Unplug appliances and gadgets when not in use.